 Dr. Rajeev Fernando remains the only US based physician to investigate the outbreak in China.

 He took appropriate precautions while he was there.
 He remains asymptomatic after his return.

 CHIRAJ also focuses on making documentaries on humanitarian crisis’ and pandemics around the world.
-His first film is a film about the Zika virus pandemic that was shot at Recife, Brazil the epicenter of the outbreak.
-It is a five year film shot between 2016 and 2020 which goes beyond the science of this mutated virus.
+His first film is about the Zika virus pandemic that was shot at Recife, Brazil; the epicenter of the outbreak.
+It is a film spanning five years shoot between 2016 and 2020 which goes beyond the science of this mutated virus.
 It depicts the day to day life of the struggling mothers and babies in order to stay afloat and obtain basic women’s rights.